kbroman/Paper_SampleMixups/Analysis/OrigData/ReadMe.md

 genotypes; `SexID` is the sex from the individual identifiers)

 `rawg.RData`: has even more raw genotypes, including info on sex-swapped mice

+[`plateinfo.csv`](plateinfo.csv) (included in the repository) contains information about the positions of samples in the genotyping plates.
+These data are contained within the `genotypes_veryraw.csv` file at the Mouse Phenome Database, but here they've been split apart into a more easy-to-use form.